vaibhawkhemka/ML-Umbrella/Big Data/real_time_kafka/Readme.md

 ![Architecture](./media/upstash_news_search_engine_system_architecture.png)

+Credits to Alex Razvant for this great work.

 <b>Here's what we're going to learn how to: </b>
 - ingest articles from news APIs
 - spawn multiple Kafka Producer threads and push messages to Upstash Kafka cluster